Rakinzi/Payroll/TENANCY_SETUP.md

 # Multi-Tenancy Setup Guide

-This document explains the multi-tenancy implementation using stancl/tenancy package.
+This document explains the multi-tenancy implementation using **Spatie Laravel Multitenancy** package.

 ## Architecture